V-s-s-23/Hospital-Analytic-Dashboard/README.md

 ## Conclusion
 This Power BI dashboard project provides valuable insights that can help improve patient care and operational efficiency.
-Feel free to explore the dashboard and use it as a basis for further analysis and improvements.